Nationwide cross-telecom identity infrastructure launches in Ukraine, opening a cross-sector data economy

-KYIV, Ukraine, May 21, 2026 (GLOBE NEWSWIRE) -- A nationwide cross-telecom identity infrastructure built on myGaru technology goes live in Ukraine, with integrations across Kyivstar, Vodafone Ukraine and lifecell.
-Ukrtelecom, the largest fixed-line operator, previously confirmed the same integration.
-The rollout establishes a shared telecom identity layer at full national scale.
+KYIV, Ukraine, May 21, 2026 (GLOBE NEWSWIRE) -- A nationwide cross-telecom identity infrastructure built on myGaru technology goes live in Ukraine, with integrations across the country's mobile operators, including Kyivstar, Vodafone Ukraine and lifecell.
+Ukrtelecom, the country's largest fixed-line operator, had previously confirmed integration of the same identity capabilities within its network.
+The rollout establishes a shared telecom identity layer covering the full mobile-audience scale of the country.

-What stands out is the cross-sector data collaboration environment myGaru brings to life through telecom identity.
-Operators, advertisers, publishers, retailers and data vendors work within one privacy-preserving environment, turning telecom identity into the foundation of a national data economy and supporting digital sovereignty.
+What stands out about the launch is the cross-sector data collaboration environment that myGaru brings to life through telecom identity as one connected infrastructure.
+Telecom operators, advertisers, publishers, retailers and data vendors operate within the same privacy-preserving environment, turning telecom identity into the foundation of a national data economy and supporting the wider direction of digital sovereignty in how data is governed locally.

-The launch responds to structural problems in today’s advertising environment: browser cookies and device identifiers are unreliable and create privacy exposure, channels such as CTV, retail media and web remain siloed, and cross-border data rules limit how local signals reach global platforms.
+The launch responds to structural problems in today's data and advertising environment: browser cookies and mobile device identifiers create privacy exposure and have become unreliable for advertisers; advertising channels such as connected TV, retail media, mobile apps and web remain siloed from one another; and tightening rules on cross-border data transfers limit how local audience signals can be used in global platforms.
 Telecom-anchored identity offers a stable alternative grounded in national network infrastructure, with myGaru turning telecom connectivity into real-time signals that bridge sovereign local data and the wider advertising market.

 Sovereign identity at the network level

-Unlike browser cookies or email-based frameworks, myGaru ID operates at the telecom network level.
-Subscriber identities are pseudonymised by operators before entering the system, generating session-based tokens with continuous verification.
-This protects subscriber privacy by design while enabling operators to monetise identity events.
+Unlike browser cookies, device identifiers or email-based identity frameworks, myGaru ID operates at the telecom network level.
+Subscriber identities are pseudonymised by operators before entering the system, generating session-based tokens and requiring continuous verification through telecom infrastructure.
+This protects subscriber privacy by design while enabling telecom operators to monetise identity events within advertising workflows.

-The infrastructure enables sovereign data activation in global platforms.
-Audiences can be targeted in Google, Meta and TikTok on local telecom signals, without citizens’ personal data moving across borders.
+The infrastructure also enables sovereign data activation in global platforms.
+Audiences can be targeted in environments such as Google, Meta and TikTok on the basis of locally held telecom signals, without citizens' personal data moving across borders.
 This combines effective marketing reach in global channels with national control over the underlying data.

 From neutral infrastructure to national asset

-As an independent provider unaffiliated with any telecom group or sector-specific data business, myGaru operates as neutral ground.
-Ukrainian operators, agencies, brands, e-commerce players and publishers already work within the environment, creating network effects as more join.
+As an independent provider unaffiliated with any telecom group or sector-specific data business, myGaru operates as neutral ground for collaboration.
+Ukrainian telecom operators, advertising agencies, brands, e-commerce players and publishers already work within the environment, creating network effects as more businesses join.

-This neutrality aligns with the EU Data Governance Act, which recognises non-affiliated data intermediaries as a foundation for trusted data ecosystems.
-The model turns a country-wide data ecosystem into a strategic national asset, an approach gaining importance as sovereign data grows in the AI era.
+This neutrality aligns with the regulatory direction set by the EU Data Governance Act, which recognises non-affiliated data intermediaries as a foundation for trusted data ecosystems.

+By combining a telecom-anchored identity layer with an open environment for collaboration, the model turns a country-wide data ecosystem into a strategic national asset, an approach gaining importance as the value of sovereign data grows in the era of AI.

 Commentary